sofwerx/sqan/readme.md

 ### The Testing App

-The SqAN Test app found in the Testing folder serves two purposes: 1) to provide a structred way to implement various load tests and 2) to provide an easy demo of SqAN actually doing something.
+The SqAN Test app found in the Testing folder serves two purposes: 1) to provide a structured way to implement various load tests and 2) to provide an easy demo of SqAN actually doing something.
 The SqAN Test app contains a geographic based network map of how the devices are connecting as well as a rudimentary messaging capability to communicate by text messages between the apps.
 The SqAN Test app also serves as an example of how to use the SqAN channel IPC to provide app-to-app communication.

+A second SqANDR Test app found in the Testing folder is intended primarily to aid in the development and changes to the embedded SqANDR code deployed by SqAN to an attached SDR.

 ## Sending data via IPC